oblivia-simplex/Narrativity/1_markotic.md

 as hybrid writing; a hybrid that I explore as crossing between the desire to exceed formal considerations, and the narrational insistence surrounding such considerations.
-In my prose poems, I try to embrace the problematic of poetry that \"looks\" like ordinary prose narrative, yet invites disjunctive readings which may extend beyond traditional poetic forms and conventional conceptions of narrative.
-My pieces \"fail\" as poetry--yet continually celebrate the erotic contradiction such failure narrates.
+In my prose poems, I try to embrace the problematic of poetry that "looks" like ordinary prose narrative, yet invites disjunctive readings which may extend beyond traditional poetic forms and conventional conceptions of narrative.
+My pieces "fail" as poetry--yet continually celebrate the erotic contradiction such failure narrates.

-The prose poem, for me, offers itself as a \"genre\" that permits and encourages me to move freely from sentence to line-break to full-stop to repetition.
+The prose poem, for me, offers itself as a "genre" that permits and encourages me to move freely from sentence to line-break to full-stop to repetition.
 Without entirely settling on its own definition, the prose poem rattles my airtight nerves, upsets my crabapple go karts,